 Prerequisite(s): THTR 120, THTR 220, THTR 320, THTR 321, THTR 331.
 Continued study and mastery of the movement skills necessary for the professional actor with a focus on the integration of movement, sound, and text, placement of heightened text in the body, and period movement.

 Corequisite(s): THTR 324.
-Prerequisite(s): THTR 323, THTR 328 and THTR 332.
-Restriction(s): BFA Acting seniors.
-In this course, students will build on the skills they have developed in the acting course progression and begin to apply them towards auditions for the theatre.
-They will learn how to select and prepare monologues that are representative of who they are as actors.
-Students will begin to identify their unique types, find material to support those types, and polish at least two “contrasting” monologues appropriate for agent/casting director meetings and open calls.
+Prerequisite(s): THTR 323 or THTR 328 or THTR 332.
+Restriction(s): BFA Acting majors only.
+In this course, students will build on the comprehensive skills they have developed in the acting courses and begin to apply them towards auditioning for theatre, film and television.
+Students will learn how to select and prepare material that is representative of and showcases them as actors through mock auditions and simulated audition situations.
+Students will research/ locate, prepare and perform potential monologues and scenes in preparation for the Industry Showcase for Actors as a part of THTR 425 (3 credits).

 Prerequisite(s): THTR 208.
 An intellectual knowledge-base in theory and theatre --reading and writing about plays, going to them, being in them – are all important requirements for a theatre artist discussed in Introduction to Dramaturgy: The Questioning Spirit.
 However, before being called upon to actually advise a director in the rehearsal room, write an actors’ packet, design a lobby display, or conduct a talk-back, the ideal dramaturg needs to cultivate, develop and strengthen her/his sensorium, faculties of perception and awareness.
 How do we truly, deeply see the play evolving before us as an embodied work of art made by human beings; and how does the dramaturg then translate that heightened seeing into pro-active, constructive, useful, collegial collaboration?
 Learning how to acquire, modulate and apply these essential, affect-based disciplines is the mission of Dramaturgy II.